 Emergency phones are two-way call boxes, mounted on standalone towers or pillars with blue lights on top.
-These telephones automatically connect to the Campus Safety and Security office-just press the button on the box.
-If you need help, this allows you to speak directly with a Campus Security Officer.
+These telephones automatically connect to the Campus Safety & Security office-just press the button on the box.
+If you need help, this allows you to speak directly with a Campus Safety & Security officer.
 Eleven emergency telephones are strategically located on the grounds of the University.
-The location of an activated telephone is displayed in the Campus Safety and Security office so that officers can be dispatched to investigate, even if there is no voice communication.
+The location of an activated telephone is displayed in the Campus Safety & Security office so that officers can be dispatched to investigate, even if there is no voice communication.

-Note: You may dial #333 from any on-campus telephone to contact Campus Safety and Security but in an emergency dial 911 to be connected with Tacoma Police Department for assistance.
+Note: You may dial #333 from any on-campus telephone to contact Campus Safety & Security.
+In an emergency dial 911 to be connected with Tacoma Police Department for assistance.